lilianjerikamau/Mobile-Dictionary/README.md

 ### model

-The store is where all your application state lives in flutter.
-The Store is basically a widget that stands at the top of the widget tree and passes it's data down using special methods.
-In-case of multiple stores, a separate folder for each store is created as shown in the example below:
+Contains a representation of the reponse returned from the API request as shown in the example below:

 ```
 model/